All aboard Chanel Airways as Lagerfeld's imagination takes flight

 Lagerfeld is known for his fashion show settings and has created a mock casino, supermarket and brasserie in the past.

-His Chanel airport, set against a backdrop of a blue sky and white clouds, was a nod to the past glamorous jet age, with not a single stressed traveler in sight.
+His Chanel airport, set against a backdrop of a blue sky and white clouds, was a nod to the past glamorous jet age, with not a single stressed traveller in sight.

 "This is the idea of the way (an airport) should be.
 In a way, it was like this but then they were smaller and flying was another business," he said.